 Hackers look for patterns in encrypted data in order to find clues on how to break the encryption method, or at least to find ways to trim the number of paths they must follow.
 Encryption effectiveness increases to the extent that a file's byte distribution becomes more homogenous.
-There is no generally accepted definition or metric for randomness in a computer file, but there are signals that a technical person would look for that spell headaches for the hacker.
+There is no generally accepted definition or metric for high entropy or randomness in a computer file, but there are indicators that a technical person would look for that spell headaches for the hacker.

-Tech note: Signals include convergence of the frequencies of the 256 byte values, reduction in the standard deviation of their frequencies, and shorter multi-byte groupings.
+Tech note: Indicators of high entropy include convergence of the frequencies of the 256 byte values, reduction in the standard deviation of their frequencies, and multi-byte groupings that are shorter and less frequent.
 We wrote a ByteSeq utility to look for every sequence of four bytes that occurs at least three times in any input file of any type.
 This utility nicely shows up patterns among files that have been encrypted by any method whatsoever.
 Our Bytes utility displays byte distributions.
 Source code is available on request for both utilities.

 From a non-technical viewpoint, what matters is that there is little or nothing in the way of clues for hackers in files and messages encrypted with our technology.